 Founded in 1971 by Professor S. D. Smith OBE FRS, FRSE, FinstP, Edinburgh Instruments Ltd is now one of the world’s largest manufacturers of cutting-edge molecular spectroscopy and gas detection solutions.

 We were formed as the from Heriot-Watt University and were the initial private company on Britain’s original University “Research Park”.
-We are located on the outskirts of Edinburgh across three sites where we employ over 130 people.
+We are now located in Livingston, West Lothian (near Edinburgh) where we employ over 130 people.